-For a lot of people, tree planting can be one of the coolest summer jobs out there.
+For a lot of people, tree planting job can be one of the coolest summer adventures out there.
 It also can be the best way to escape your daily routines and commitments back home.

 Also, it can be an incredibly rewarding experience — you meet some great people, and you have the potential to make a lot of money.